 Board of Study and Program Bachelor's degree M.Sc. in Environmental Economics Agriculture with specialization in Agricultural Economics or Agricultural Technology and Management degree with a specialization in Applied Economics & Business Management or B.A.
 (Economics) degree.
 A limited number of Mathematics and Engineering graduates will also be admitted for the programme.
 M.Sc. in Natural Resource Management Pure Sciences (Botany, Zoology, Physics, Chemistry, Mathematics), Applied Sciences (Agriculture, Engineering, Medicine), and Social Sciences Postgraduate Diploma in Development Practice & Management Bachelor's degree or an equivalent qualification acceptable to the PGIA and Senate of the University of Peradeniya.
-Board of Study in Agr Board of Study in Agricultural Engineering M.Sc. in Integrated Water Resources Management Agriculture, Engineering, Humanities, Medicine, Natural Science or any equivalent qualification from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya.
+Board of Study in Agricultural Engineering M.Sc. in Integrated Water Resources Management Agriculture, Engineering, Humanities, Medicine, Natural Science or any equivalent qualification from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya.
+M.Sc. in Geo- Informatics Bachelor's degree, preferably in Physical or Biological Sciences, Agriculture, Natural Sciences, Geography, Engineering, Medicine or any equivalent qualification from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya.
 M.Sc. in Agricultural and Bio-systems Engineering Agriculture, Engineering, Natural Science or any equivalent qualification from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya.
 Board of Study in Agricultural Extension M.Sc. in Development Communication and Extension Social Sciences/Agriculture or any equivalent qualification from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya.
 M.Sc. in Organizational Management Management/Social Science/Agriculture or any equivalent qualification from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya.

 Board of Study and Program Bachelor's degree

-Board of Study in Anii nal Science
+Board of Study in Anii mal Science

-M.Sc. in Animal Science
+M.Sc. in Animal Science Agriculture, Veterinary Medicine, Natural Science or an equivalent qualification acceptable to the PGIA and Senate of the University of

 M.Sc. in Aquatic Bio- Resources Management and Aquaculture

-M.Sc. in Poultry Science and Technology
+M.Sc. in Poultry Science and Technology Peradeniya.

 M.Sc. in Dairy and Meat Product Technology

-Board of Study in Bus iness Administration
+Board of Study in Business Administration

 M Sc. in Business Administration Any degree from a recognized University or Professional Qualifications equivalent to a degree accepted by the PGIA and Senate of the University of Peradeniya.
 Preference will be given to candidates with managerial experience

-Board of Study in Bio- Statistics
+Board of Study in Bio-Statistics

-M.Sc. in Applied Statistics
+M.Sc. in Applied Statistics A Bachelor's degree or an equivalent qualification acceptable to the PGL and Senate of the University of Peradeniya.

 M.Sc. in Bio-Statistics

 Postgraduate Diploma in Applied Statistics

-Board of Study in Crop Board of Study in Crop Science
+Board of Study in Cro p Science

 M.Sc. in Crop Science

-M.Sc. in Floriculture & Landscape Architecture
+M.Sc. in Floriculture & Landscape Architecture Agriculture, Plant Sciences or equivalent qualifications acceptable to the PGIA and Senate of the University of Peradeniya.

 M.Sc. in Horticulture

 M.Sc. in Environmental Forestry Agriculture, Plant Sciences, or a related Science acceptable to the PGIA and Senate of the University of Peradeniya.

 M.Sc. in Plantation Crop Management Agriculture, Science/Natural Science, Forestry, Management or equivalent qualifications acceptable to the PGIA and Senate of the University of Peradeniya.